rexyai/RestRserve/docs/index.md

 # Known limitations

 - RestRserve is primarily tested on UNIX systems.
-While it works on Windows plase don't expect it to be as performant as on UNIX-like systems.
+While it works natively on Windows plase don't expect it to be as performant as on UNIX-like systems.
+If you really want to use it on Windows - consider to try [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/faq) and report to us.
 - The main goal for RestRserve is to provide framework to create backend microservices with performance close to bare metall.
 So we haven't had a focus on the useful but not absolutely necessary things like [uri templates](https://github.com/dselivanov/RestRserve/issues/10).
 Contributions are very welcome.
 - Keep in mind that every request is handled in a separate process (forked from parent Rserve instance).
 While this is absolutely awesome feature which allows to handle requests in parallel it aslo put some limitations on reusing certain objects - notably database connections.
 - While `Rserve` is matured and very well tested software, `RestRserve` is not - you can expect some minor bugs and minor API breaks